 Seeing beloved Disney characters is one of the most magical moments of any Disney theme park experience.
 With traditional character greetings and parades on hiatus during this phased reopening, Disney characters appear in new and different ways throughout all four theme parks.

-Here are the different characters that you’ll find during the day at Magic Kingdom when not in a holiday season:
+Here are the different characters that you’ll find during the day at Magic Kingdom:

 - “The Royal Princess Processional” – Several times daily, favorite Disney princesses travel through the streets of Magic Kingdom.
 Princess Merida leads the way on her steed Angus, followed closely by a gazebo float and crystal castle carrying Cinderella, Tiana, Belle, Jasmine, Snow White, Rapunzel, and others.

-- “Mickey and Friends Cavalcade” – Mickey Mouse, Minnie Mouse, and their pals pop up throughout the day, inviting everyone to “Get Their Ears On” as they wave to guests along the park’s parade route.
+- “Mickey and Friends Cavalcade” – Mickey Mouse, Minnie Mouse, Daisy, Donald, and Pluto pop up throughout the day, inviting everyone to “Get Their Ears On” as they wave to guests along the park’s parade route.

 - “Goofy Cavalcade” – With Goofy, Clarabelle Cow, Max, Panchito Pistoles, and Jose Cariocas.